Flexible Resin is an elastomer that allows for bendable/compressible parts to be printed on your Formlabs printer.

 Optimal orientation for a Flexible model.

 TIPWhile designing your model, keep in mind that its flexibility will depend on its structure and thickness.
 A denser piece will be impact resistant but not very bendable.

 Use advanced support settings to adjust supports for printing in Flexible Resin.
 Issues may occur during peeling if you move from a layer of large surface area to a layer of small surface area or vice versa for example, if printing thin features like embossed letters or extrusions on a large, flat surface.
 Try to match the touch point size, and choose an orientation that will minimize this.

 The base thickness for printing Flexible pieces should be at least 1.25 mm.
 The default touch point is 1.60 mm, but 2.20 mm is recommended for larger pieces.
 Increase the support density for Flexible parts with a large cross section.

 Touch point size should be at least 2.20 mm for dense, large models such as this heel.

 TIPForm 1+ users: pour very slowly when filling your resin tank as the viscosity of this resin is greater than other Formlabs resins.
 Flexible Resin will take longer to level out.
 A cautious approach is to fill the tank to ¾ full so that you do not risk overfilling it.

 Slowly peel your part off with the scraper, as opposed to trying to pop your part off the build platform.
 Take extra care to ensure that the build platform is fully cleaned after removing your part.
 The same cleaning procedures can be used for Flexible as Standard Resins.
-Clean the tank with a scraper and comb more slowly than with Standard Resins as Flexible is a more viscous material.
+Clean the tank with a scraper more slowly than with Standard Resins as Flexible is a more viscous material.

 You can sand support marks off Flexible prints and apply mineral oil as you would with Standard Resins.